 We all know that there are a ton of super talented and skilled women in tech out there.
 And this isn’t a competition, we are all on the same side.
 We all want to thrive at work and make a difference and the most effective way to achieve that is by doing it all together.
 However, there are systemic issues and biases that create barriers for women when entering the industry and growing within it.

-These systems developed over time representing the needs of the majority group (white men), but they are now disadvantaging employees for whom this environment wasn’t designed for.
+These systems developed over time representing the needs of the majority group (white men).
+They are now disadvantaging employees for whom this environment wasn’t designed for.
 Change requires everyone’s input.
 In fact, men in tech are often in a better position to influence these dynamics compared to most women because they’re the majority demographic.
 It’s mens’ responsibility to help support women.

-Now that we’ve briefly discussed why it’s important for men to be allies, let’s talk about how they can do that.
+Now that we know why men should be allies, let’s talk about how they can do that.